 What really makes Shopify shine is how easy it is to start.
 New merchants can make a really good website in minutes with a basic drag-and-drop theme.
 Then, once they’ve made some money, they can upgrade to a paid template.
 Once the business is really booming, the merchant can hire a developer to make an entirely custom theme.
 Shopify puts the merchant first at every step of the process, yielding a much better look and feel than Magento.

-Shopify themes are so much better than Magento themes that Magento is losing users fast.
+Shopify themes are so much better than Magento themes that even Magento 2 is losing users fast.
 Clearly, Shopify is the winner in this category.

 Most lists leave out Amazon compatibility since it isn’t a big feature.
 But after over a decade in the eCommerce website business, we know how important Amazon is to your business.